Hazel Scott: Career

 By the age of 16, Hazel Scott regularly performed for radio programs for the Mutual Broadcasting System, gaining a reputation as the "hot classicist".
 In the mid-1930s, she also performed at the Roseland Dance Hall with the Count Basie Orchestra.
-Her early musical theatre appearances in New York included the Cotton Club Revue of 1938, Sing Out the News and The Priorities of 1942.
+Her early musical theatre appearances in New York included the Cotton Club Revue of 1938, Sing Out the News alongside Will Geer, June Allyson and Maude Simmons; and The Priorities of 1942.

 Throughout the 1930s and 1940s, Scott performed jazz, blues, ballads, Broadway and boogie-woogie songs, and classical music in various nightclubs.
-Thanks to the vision of Barney Josephson, the owner of Café Society, to establish a venue where artists of all races and ethnicities could perform, from 1939 to 1943, she was a leading attraction at both the downtown and uptown branches of Café Society.
-Her performances created national prestige for the practice of "swinging the classics."
+Barney Josephson, the owner of the black and tan club Café Society, hired her and, from 1939 to 1943, she was a leading attraction at both the downtown and uptown branches of Café Society.
+Her performances created national prestige for the practice of "swinging the classics".
 By 1945, Scott was earning $75,000 ($ today) a year.

 Along with Lena Horne, Scott was one of the first black women to gain respectable roles in major Hollywood pictures.
 She refused to take roles in Hollywood playing a "singing maid", and she turned down the first four roles she was offered for this reason.
 When she began performing in Hollywood films, she insisted on having final cut privileges when it came to her appearance.
 She performed as herself in the films I Dood It (MGM, 1943), Broadway Rhythm (MGM, 1944) with Lena Horne, in the otherwise all-white cast of The Heat's On (Columbia, 1943), Something to Shout About (Columbia, 1943), and Rhapsody in Blue (Warner Bros, 1945).
 She appeared in five Hollywood films in all, always insisting on the credit line "Miss Hazel Scott as Herself", and wearing her own clothes and jewelry to protect her image.
-Her final break with Columbia Pictures' Harry Cohn involved "a costume which she felt stereotyped blacks."
+Her final break with Columbia Pictures' Harry Cohn involved "a costume which she felt stereotyped blacks".
 In the 1940s, in addition to her film appearances, she was featured in Café Society's From Bach to Boogie-Woogie concerts in 1941 and 1943 at Carnegie Hall.

-She was the first person of African descent to have their own television show in America, The Hazel Scott Show, which premiered on the DuMont Television Network on July 3, 1950.
+She was the first person of African descent to have her own television show in America, The Hazel Scott Show, which premiered on the DuMont Television Network on July 3, 1950.
 Variety reported that "Hazel Scott has a neat little show in this modest package," its "most engaging element" being Scott herself.
 The show became so popular, it soon ran three times a week.
 On the show, Scott performed with the jazz musicians Charles Mingus and Max Roach who were among the members of her supporting band.